nubank/mobile-book-club/data-structures-and-algorithms-in-swift/6-trees/README.md

         8
 ```

-In a depth-first traversal, the nodes would be visited in that order, counting from 1 to 7.

 ### Search

-Search algorithm is straightforward now we know the behavior of the traversal ones.
+Search algorithm is straightforward now we know how the traversal ones work.
 All we have to do is check if the element we are looking for is the current one while traversing.